kahalKevin/Indonesia-Tweet-Spam-detector/README.md

   - normalized
   - ngram

-Trained using Random Forest classifier, and served as microservice using Flask.
+Trained using Random Forest classifier in Python Scikit learn, and served as microservice using Flask.

 Service is consumed from java GUI using Swing.

+Disclaimer :
+it is still not very accurate since much of the preprocessing step for Indonesia language need to be enhanced first.